Submitted by Chris James on 03/21/2013 - 10:55. Category: News

 We often see casual games being drowned out by RPGs, miniatures, and heavier games on crowdfunding websites like Kickstarter and IndieGoGo.
 That's where we come in!
-Here is a list of some of the casual game concepts being crowdfunded this month.
+Here is an overview of some of the best casual game concepts being crowdfunded this month.

 "I find your articles and reviews in depth, informative, and engaging, and I’m really enjoying your magazine."